-October 21, 2024
+December 2, 2024

-Preliminary Budget Highlights
+Final Budget Highlights

-We are pleased to present the preliminary 2025 operating and capital budget for the Board's review.
+We are pleased to present the final 2025 operating and capital budget for the Board's review and adoption.
 This document reflects the fiscal deliberations between the Board of Supervisors and Township Staff at the three public workshops convened on September 26, October 1, and October 8.
-After incorporating the Board's feedback, we compiled a \$38.04 million budget, which the Township Manager plans to present at the Board's October 21, 2024 meeting for legal advertising.
+It also includes final revenue and expenditure adjustments based on more definitive year-end financial data, including recently awarded grants and revised estimates from our consultants and vendors.
+After incorporating this updated information, we compiled the \$38.04 million budget, that the Board authorized for legal advertising at its October 21, 2024 meeting.